nickhodge/SharpSimpleNLG/JavaToCsharpLearnings.md

 # Stuff encountered on the simplenlg journey to Csharp

+A quick search on Stackoverflow on conversion of Java to C# says "use these tools but it is best to hand-convert"

+With this experience, I would agree with the "hand convert" as you learn so much more about how the code works.

+The simplenlg codebase is about 20KLOC; and I definitely underestimated the time it would take.
+Mainly because I had not done this style of conversion.
+I had thought about 5 days upon my outset.

-## Can't just rename from .java to .cs and recompile
+## Can't just rename from .java to .cs and recompile?
 * like, der. don't know why you would expect this to just work
 * process was made easier by flattening the namespace hierarchy into one
 * good Tests meant that quality could be checked at the end